Physostegia virginiana 'Miss Manners' - Obedient Plant

-'Miss Manners' is aptly named because, unlike many other kinds of obedient plant, this one is clump forming and doesn't spread throughout the garden.
+'Miss Manners' is aptly named because, unlike many other kinds of obedient plants, this one is clump-forming and doesn't spread throughout the garden.
 Stiff, square stems end in dense spikes of pure white, snapdragon-like flowers, which bloom throughout the summer.
-Hummingbirds and butterflies are attracted to the nectae.
+Hummingbirds and butterflies are attracted to the nectar.
 Deer tend not to eat this plant.

 Open meadows and prairies; Quebec to Manitoba south to New Mexico and Florida.

 Map Key: Green (native), Teal (native, adventive), Blue (present), Yellow (present & rare), Red (extinct)

 Some members of the genus Physostegia are commonly called obedient plants because each individual flower will, upon being moved in any one direction, temporarily remain in the new position as if it were hinged.

 Easy to grow in full sun or light shade.
 Plant in well-drained, consistently moist soil.
 Does not tolerate drought so needs to be watered in dry spells.
 A light summer mulch helps retain soil moisture and keeps roots cool.